foldda/charian/README.md

 # Freightman

+Freightman an object-serialization[^1] framework for application-level data exchange.

-Freightman is a lightweight data exchange system using object-serialization - a process of converting an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.
+[^1]: Object-serialization is technology that converts an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.

-Benefitted from its creative serialization method, Freightman allows effortless data transfer cross-language and cross-platform, even for data object with complex structure (e.g. with nested classes).
-Data exchange using Freightman is much simple to implement and is much easy to maintain, compared to using the other object-serialization methods.
+Freightman is able to transfer complex data objects (e.g. objects with nested classes) cross-language and cross-platform, and compared to other object-serialization methods, Freightman is generic, and application independent - meaning reusable, and is super lightweight and much simpler to implement.

 ## A Post-office-style data-delivery service